Introduction to Skazka

 Western continent: Skia

-Once remembered only in the oral traditions of the Sken, Skia was home to humans enslaved by giants—the offspring of the ancient Gods.
+Now remembered only in the oral traditions of the Sken, Skia was home to humans enslaved by giants—the offspring of the ancient Gods.
 When the Gods abandoned them, the giants waged war among themselves.
 Freed from bondage, humanity cultivated the land, tended livestock, and mined the earth.
 Their unquenchable curiosity drove them onward—across hills, beneath mountains, into the unknown.
-Alarmed by humans’ ambition, the Gods debated intervention but ultimately stood by as humans awakened a primeval force—greater than even the gods themselves.
-Terrified, humanity fled eastward in search of a mythical sanctuary.

 Eastern continent: Kelos